a-eski/ttytest2/README.md

 ### Max wait time

-Max wait time represents the amount of time in seconds that ttytest2 will keep retrying an assertion before failing.
+Max wait time represents the amount of time in seconds that ttytest2 will keep retrying an assertion before failing that assertion.

 You can configure max wait time as shown below.